ltelab/disdrodb/docs/source/contribute_data.rst

 .. _step8:

-Step 8: Run the DISDRODB L0 processing
+Step 8: Test the DISDRODB L0 processing
 ---------------------------------------

-To test the reader works properly, the easiest way now it's to run the DISDRODB L0 processing of the stations for which you added the reader.
+To test if the reader works properly, the easiest way it's to run the DISDRODB L0 processing of the stations for which you added the reader.

 To run the processing of a single station, you can run: